-When the Power LED indicator is solid on, and the SYS LED indicator is blinking, press and hold the reset button (LED Mode or LED/Reset) for about 10 seconds, and then release it when all indicators are solid on.
-When the Power LED indicator is solid on, and the SYS LED indicator blinks again, the switch is restored to factory settings.
+When the SYS LED indicator is blinking, hold down the reset button (LED Mode or LED/Reset or Reset) for about 10 seconds, and then release it when all indicators are solid on.
+When the SYS LED indicator blinks again, the switch is restored to factory settings.